Godrej Home Loans are designed for your life. With interest rates and easy EMI plans tailored for

 The NOC, or No Objection Certificate, is a document that states that you have paid all the EMIs and cleared all other outstanding loan dues and is issued by the company post the closure of the loan account.
 Please note that till the time NOC is not issued you may have liability towards Godrej Capital.

-As per Section 80C of the Income Tax Act, you can avail deductions up to Rs.1.50 lakhs on the principal amount repaid annually.
+As per Section 80C of the Income Tax Act, you can avail deductions of up to INR 1.50 lakhs on the principal amount repaid annually.

-Under Section 24 of the IT Act, taxpayers are also eligible for benefits up to Rs.2 lakhs on the interest repaid against a home loan annually.
-Under section 80EE, first time home buyers can claim addition deduction of Rs.
-50,000 for value of property up to Rs.
-50 lakhs and loan taken up to Rs.
-35 lakhs.
+Under Section 24 of the IT Act, taxpayers are also eligible for benefits of up to INR 2 lakhs on the interest repaid against a home loan annually.
+Under section 80EE, first-time home buyers can claim an additional deduction of INR 50,000 for a property value of up to INR 50 lakhs and a loan taken of up to INR 35 lakhs.

 The income tax law provides for the claim of pre-EMI interest also, called the pre-construction interest, as a deduction in five equal instalments starting from the year in which the property is acquired or construction is completed, over and above the deduction you are otherwise eligible to claim from your house property income.
 However, the maximum eligibility remains capped at Rs.
 2 lakhs.

 Yes, these expenses can be claimed as well, under section 80C but only in the year in which the expenses are incurred and within the overall limit of Rs.
 1.5 lakhs.

 Late Payment Charges, also referred to as ‘Penal charges’ are the charges incurred on the late payment of the outstanding dues in case of EMI bounce, by the borrower.